 The legal structure chosen to set up an investment fund in Malta will determine the procedures and documentation required.
-The licensing process for the setting up of investment funds is divided into three phases:
+The licensing process for the setting up of investment funds is divided into four phases:

+- · the intention stage;

-- the preparatory phase;
+- · the pre-authorisation stage;

-- the pre-licensing phase; and
+- · the authorisation stage; and

-- the post licensing or pre-commencement of business phase.
+- the post authorisation stage.